STEM-Mavericks/WasteX/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For more information or questions, please contact us at [your-email@example.com].
+For more information or questions, please contact us at [STEM Mavericks](mailto:stemavericks.team@hotmail.com).